Challmymind/SpaceTasks2024/SW1/README.md

 WS2812B LED library.
 I've decided to do it differently than most common libraries do: <br>
 [FastLED](https://github.com/FastLED/FastLED) - uses SPI. <br>
 [Adafruit_NeoPixel ](https://github.com/adafruit/Adafruit_NeoPixel) - looks like it's using GPIO bit bang. <br><br>
-Both disigns have some pros and cons:
+Both designs have some pros and cons:
 SPI is fast and reliable, but it wastes a whole interface just to control a strip of LEDs. <br>
-Bit banging is much easier to port to other controllers and even families, but it can be unreliable and waste a lot of CPU. <br>
+Bit banging is much easier to port to other controllers and even families, but it can be unreliable and wastes a lot of CPU. <br>
 CPU wasting in both designs can be adressed by DMA but then adds complexity to porting. <br>

 I decided to use PWM + DMA as for me it seems like a good middle ground.
 Uses only one pin and does not compromise accuracy.
 Porting to other stm32 devices is also easy.